Michelle K. Ryan

-Michelle K. Ryan (born 1973) is a Professor of Social and Organisational Psychology at the University of Exeter and (part-time) Professor of Diversity at the University of Groningen, The Netherlands.

-Education
+Michelle Kim Ryan (born March 1973) is an Australian psychologist and academic, whose research focuses on gender and gender differences.
+As of 2024 she is professor of social and organisational psychology at the University of Exeter.
+She is known for coining the term "glass cliff" with co-researcher Alex Haslam, to describe how the experiences of women who have broken through the glass ceiling differ from those of their male counterparts.

+Early life and education

+Michelle Kim Ryan was born in March 1973.

-She completed her undergraduate and a Ph.D. study in psychology from Australian National University in 2004 for her thesis ‘A gendered self or a gendered context?
-A self-categorization appraisal of gender differences’.
+She completed her undergraduate and a Ph.D. study in psychology from Australian National University in 2004 for her thesis A gendered self or a gendered context?
+A self-categorization appraisal of gender differences.

+Career

+Ryan is professor of social and organisational psychology at the University of Exeter.

+In 2007 she undertook a visiting professorship at the University of Groningen in The Netherlands.

 Research

-Her research focuses on gender and gender differences, particularly the impact of gender in the workplace.
+Ryan research focuses on gender and gender differences, particularly the impact of gender in the workplace.

 Together with Alex Haslam, she coined the term "glass cliff" to describe how the experiences of women who have broken through the glass ceiling differ from those of their male counterparts.
-Their idea was named by the New York Times as one of the ideas that shaped 2008.
-The term was shortlisted as Word of the Year by the Oxford English Dictionary in 2016.

 Fellowships and other activity

-In 2004 she was awarded a Research Councils UK academic fellowship.
-She was Associate Editor for the British Journal of Social Psychology between 2010 and 2012.
+In 2004 Ryan was awarded a Research Councils UK academic fellowship.

+She was associate editor of the British Journal of Social Psychology between 2010 and 2012.

 In 2014 she undertook a British Academy Mid-Career Fellowship to examine the role of identity in explaining perceptions of work-life balance.
 At the University of Exeter she has held the roles of Faculty Associate Dean (Research), Dean of Post-graduate Research and inaugural Director of the Exeter Doctoral College.

 She holds a European Research Council Consolidator Grant examining the way in which context and identity shape and constrain women’s careers.